This article was originally written in 2009 and was revised in 2019.

 For my efforts to promote homeschooling, I have been accused of being an elitist who doesn’t understand that only rich folk can afford to homeschool.
 Homeschooling, they say, is only for writers, people who work in offices.
 Homeschooling isn’t for the likes of blue collar workers, farmers, and people who have to work in convenience stores to make ends meet.
 I have to chuckle, because these critics don’t know the state of my finances.
 For most of our homeschooling years, our earned income has been below—sometimes way below—the federal poverty level.
 Almost all of the other years, it has been at or very slightly above the poverty level.

-So how to we do it?
+So how do we do it?
 I have already told you that the answer is in Matthew 6:33.
 We don’t do it, God does.
-On their family website, Jim Bob Duggar writes, “As we have chosen to trust Him, I have seen God provide for our family in ways that are supernatural.”
-Amen.

 One time, when I was out of work (but we were homeschooling, nevertheless), we were living in a little rental house on the highway.
 A car pulled into our driveway, and a man got out and told us that we would have to move because the state was going to widen the road and the house would be demolished.
 Remember, we were just renting.
 The man paid us $10,000 to move down the road.
 Strangely, the state never did demolish the house, and there are people living in it today.